Panetta defends cautious U.S. approach toward Syria

 "That makes the most sense.
 What doesn't make sense is to take unilateral action at this point," Panetta said.

-Aram Nerguizian, an analyst at the Center for Strategic and International Studies, said defense officials were justified in taking a cautious approach toward Syria due to its capable military and its political and sectarian divisions.
+Aram Nerguizian, an analyst at the Center for Strategic and International Studies, said defense officials were justified in taking a cautious approach toward Syria, given its more capable military and its political and sectarian divisions.

 "The reality is that Syria is just too big and too complex to jump into this without taking a real pulse of who the players are, what the real contingencies are and how this can play out in real-world terms," Nerguizian said.

-But Dempsey warned that Syrian air defences were significantly more advanced than those of Libya or Bosnia.
+But Dempsey warned that Syrian air defenses were significantly more advanced than those of Libya or Bosnia.

 Dempsey expressed reluctance to discuss in a public forum which countries were supplying weapons to Syria.
-But he acknowledged Iran was sending small-calibre arms, rocket-propelled grenades and anti-tank weapons to Assad's forces.
-Other countries with foreign sales agreements with Tehran were providing "upper-tier stuff, including air defences," he said.
+But he acknowledged Iran was sending small-caliber arms, rocket-propelled grenades and anti-tank weapons to Assad's forces.
+Other countries with foreign sales agreements with Tehran were providing "upper tier stuff, including air defenses," he said.

-(Additional reporting by Andrew Quinn and Susan Cornwell; Editing by Peter Cooney)
+(Additional reporting by Andrew Quinn and Susan Cornwell; Editing by Anthony Boadle)